 Georgia Murphy, 13, died from an allergic reaction after eating pizza.
 Full Story

 Jermain Bourbon, 11, died from an anaphylactic reaction.
 Allergic to dairy, eggs and nuts.
 Full Story &

 Miles Bengco, 11, died from an allergic reaction to Mycoprotein.
 Full Story

 Katherine Schaefer, 18, died from an allergic reaction that led to a severe asthma attack.
 Full Story

 Shalev Hazan, age unknown, died after eating a granola bar containing nuts.
 Full Story

 Annie Legere, 13, died from anaphylactic shock after an unknown allergic reaction, likely to something she ate, according to her doctors.
 Full Story

 Lois Tate, 13, died at the hospital while being treated for asthma.
 Parents suspect it was the food they served their food allergic child.
-Full Story & Full Story
+Full Story, Full Story & Full Story

 Cody Steven Kimball-Godfrey, 17, died from an allergic reaction.
 Full Story